OpenZFS: History

 The ZFS file system was originally developed by Sun Microsystems for the Solaris operating system.
-The ZFS source code was released in 2005 under the Common Development and Distribution License (CDDL) as part of the OpenSolaris operating system, and it was later ported to other operating systems and environments.
+The ZFS source code was released in 2005 under the Common Development and Distribution License as part of the OpenSolaris operating system, and it was later ported to other operating systems and environments.

-The following is a list of key events to the development of ZFS and its various implementations, leading to the creation of OpenZFS as an umbrella project:
+The following is a list of key events in the development of ZFS and its various implementations: